 Overall, perhaps the greatest venue to really sample proper Czech food is to get an invitation to dine in someone’s house.
-Nonetheless, this is still not straight forward, as many people these days often just cook simple, more cosmopolitan recipes.
+Nonetheless, this is still not straight forward, as many people often cook simple, more cosmopolitan recipes.
 Czech food made the traditional way is usually kept for a Sunday or a holiday or cooked by an old grandmother when visited by her children.
 This isn’t always the case, but it does happen often.
-In normal restaurants, even those that are rated highly, the traditional Czech food served there frequently doesn’t compare with what old grandmother cooks.
-This doesn’t imply that the restaurant dishes are inferior or not delicious in their own right, but they are lacking in what home cooked meals can offer.
+Even those rated highly in normal restaurants, the traditional Czech food served there frequently doesn’t compare with what the old grandmother cooks.
+This doesn’t imply that the restaurant dishes are inferior or not delicious in their own right, but they lack in what home-cooked meals can offer.
 In specialised luxury restaurants for Czech food, the meals can be fantastic, but the grand style and creativity of the chefs often don’t correspond with the traditional style of Czech cuisine.
 Again, this isn’t always the case because, occasionally, you can genuinely compare the restaurant food with a meal your Grandmother would have cooked.

-They’re some meals which are normally not offered in any pubs or restaurants and only prepared at home.
+They’re some meals normally not offered in any pubs or restaurants and only prepared at home.
 These are well worth sampling if you get the chance.
-A simple and cost effective country dish is called Brambory na loupačku (meaning ‘potatoes to be peeled’).
+A simple and cost-effective country dish is called Brambory na loupačku (meaning ‘potatoes to be peeled’).
 Entire potatoes with their skins still on are prepared in a large pot on a table.
 You then take a warm potato out of the pot, peel the skin off yourself, add some butter, curd (tvaroh) and salt and then consume it.
 Wash it down with lots of cold milk.
-A simple meal like this can be extremely tasty, particularly when you eat it out in the country after a day spent outdoors.
+A simple meal like this can be delicious, particularly when you eat it out in the country after a day spent outdoors.

 Tip: Slaughtering A Pig – A Winter Ritual